 - Salt mixture to taste.
 Also sprinkle some salt over the potato halves.

 - Scoop mixture into potato halves and then place them on a baking sheet.

 - Place baking sheet in oven for 10 minutes.

-- Remove from oven and serve with a dollop of sour cream.
+- Remove from oven and serve.